TheNomadicPyre/NLP-implementations/README.md

 # NLP-implementations
-This is a collection of pieces of NLP programs written for Udacity's NLP Nanodegree
+This is a collection of Ipython notebooks written for Udacity's NLP Nanodegree